abisummers/abisummers.github.io/src/content/articles/highschool-in-france.md

 > grades between 40 and 47 (included) give no mention.
 Grades between 48 and 55 (included) give the mention assez bien.
 Grades between 56 and 63 (included) give the mention bien, and grades of 64 and higher give you très bien.

-I scrapped by with the mention bien by getting 56 points!
+I scraped by with the mention bien by getting 56 points!
 I'm super proud of this achievement - my exams were graded as if French was my native language.
 I did not get any sympathy points.
 I worked hard, I attended almost every class and spent time outside of class working on my french.

 ### Get in contact